Attack on oil tanker off the coast of Oman kills two crew members

 But recent statements by key officials in both countries have raised fresh doubts about a speedy return to the deal.

-On Wednesday, Iran’s Supreme Leader, Ayatollah Ali Khamenei, who dictates Tehran’s position on national security issues, accused the U.S. of “stubborn” behavior during the nuclear negotiations and said that “trusting the West does not work”— comments that appeared to set a tone for Raisi, a hard-line cleric and disciple of the supreme leader.
+On Wednesday, Iran’s supreme leader, Ayatollah Ali Khamenei, who dictates Tehran’s position on national security issues, accused the United States of “stubborn” behavior during the nuclear negotiations and said that “trusting the West does not work” — comments that appeared to set a tone for Raisi, a hard-line cleric and disciple of the supreme leader’s.

-On Thursday, Secretary of State Antony Blinken, speaking in Kuwait, said that while the U.S. was “committed to diplomacy,” the negotiations with Iran “cannot go on indefinitely.”
+On Thursday, Secretary of State Antony Blinken, speaking in Kuwait, said that while the United States was “committed to diplomacy,” the negotiations with Iran “cannot go on indefinitely.”

 Lamothe reported from Washington.
-Karen DeYoung contributed from Washington.
+Karen DeYoung contributed to this report.